rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 ## June

-Development is [continuing](https://github.com/rotki/rotki/pull/371) with a steady pace towards v1.0.
+Development [continued](https://github.com/rotki/rotki/pull/371) with a steady pace towards v1.0.

 A lot of work is also happening outside of Github as a website is being built for Rotki which also contains a system that allows premium users to purchase and manage premium subscriptions.
 Also an API server is being developed for the premiums users of Rotki.

 <img class="post_image_wide with_border" src="{{'/public/post6/june_website_work.png' | relative_url}}" />

-In parallel to all that [Kelsos](https://twitter.com/kelsos86) starts the slow and painful process of [rewriting the UI code using the vue.js framework](https://github.com/rotki/rotki/pull/371)
+In parallel to all that [Kelsos](https://twitter.com/kelsos86) started the slow and painful process of [rewriting the UI code using the vue.js framework](https://github.com/rotki/rotki/pull/371)

 ## July